The Ultimate Pug Food Database: Feed Your Pug Right with These 06 Healthy Foods for Body and Soul

 • Seniors: 2 smaller, softer meals

-Adjust based on your pug’s weight, age, and activity level.
-If they’re shaped like a loaf of bread, cut back.
+Adapt to your pug’s age, weight, and degree of activity.
+Reduce them if they resemble a loaf of bread.
 If they’re always hungry and losing weight, check with your vet.

 💧 Hydration Tips for Pugs